buildbot/buildbot/master/docs/relnotes/index.rst

 Deprecations, Removals, and Non-Compatible Changes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+* The slave-side source steps are deprecated in this version of Buildbot, and master-side support will be removed in a future version.
+  Please convert any use of slave-side steps (imported directly from ``buildbot.steps.source``, rather than from a specific module like ``buildbot.steps.source.svn``) to use master-side steps.

 * Both old-style and new-style steps are supported in this version of Buildbot.
   Upgrade your steps to new-style now, as support for old-style steps will be dropped after Buildbot-0.9.0.